With both semi-finals now complete, the countdown is on to the final of the Women's Euros on Sunday, 27 July.

 We recently reviewed two of the biggest resale platforms out there to give FGG readers peace of mind:

-Both of these platforms currently have tickets for the tournament available, but as mentioned, all tickets are currently listed for greater than face value.
+Both of these platforms currently have tickets for the final available, but as mentioned, all tickets are currently listed for greater than face value.